 OUI Attorney

-Proudly Serving Brunswick, Portland, & Bath, ME
+Proudly Serving Brunswick, Portland, Wiscasset, & Bath, Maine

 Schedule a Consultation Now

-If you have been arrested for OUI, there are a number of concerns Attorney Bowe can address:
+If you have been arrested for OUI, there are a number of concerns Attorney Bowe can address: These concerns are often related to both the immediate OUI charges and the longer-term impact on your record, work, and family.

 • When will I lose my license?
 For how long?